 All professional employees in public schools must hold a license for the subject or grade level they teach or for the professional education assignment that they hold.

 The North Carolina State Board of Education requires teacher candidates to meet key evidences and successfully complete a state approved teacher preparation licensure program to be recommended for a SP1 license in North Carolina.
 All licensure candidates are encouraged to meet with their program coordinator or advisor for more information.

 The state requires candidates to take the test associated with one’s licensure area during the first year of classroom teaching.
-However, UNCG Council for Educator Preparation suggests candidates make the opportunity to take the required state test(s) prior to completion of one’s licensure program.
-Below are testing requirements for initial teacher licensure areas at UNCG.
+However, UNC Greensboro Council for Educator Preparation suggests candidates make the opportunity to take the required state test(s) prior to completion of one’s licensure program.
+Below are testing requirements for initial teacher licensure areas at UNC Greensboro.

 Click here for a list of all testing requirements

 Candidates who do not pass the required test(s) during the first year of classroom teaching must do so to convert from a SP1 to a SP2 license.

 Please visit Educational Testing Service for more details on Praxis II test(s), score(s) and testing information required for your licensure area.